quangnd159/dangquang.xyz/content/t/eyetoeye.md

 Giving and receiving advice turns out to be a wacko transaction peculiar to a species called homo sapiens.

 Speaking of superiority, I’d often find myself saying this: if I were in his shoes, I certainly wouldn’t have done that.
-Saying that is a boob, and the person saying that is yet a bigger boob.
+Saying that is a [[t/boobs.md|boob]], and the person saying that is yet a bigger boob.
 I’ve learned that putting myself in someone else’s shoes goes to an extent far beyond some specific circumstances.

 What does it really mean to say if I were in his shoes?